renamabo/danembb/README.md

 ### Hey there, I'm Dane!

-I'm a developer from Denver, Colorado and am passionate about music, boardgames and all things horror.
+I'm a developer from Denver, Colorado and am passionate about music, games and all things horror.

 ### About Me 🇨🇴 🏳️‍🌈 🏃
 <li> 😄 Pronouns: They/Them</li>